Phillips Eye Institute

 Vision screening is an efficient and economical method for detecting unknown vision problems.
 Unfortunately, vision screening is not standard at many schools.
 Routine screenings have been crowded out by competing demands on school budgets and nursing priorities.
 As a result, many vision issues in school-aged children go undetected.

 A solution: Phillips Eye Institute's Early Youth Eyecare (E.Y.E.)
 Community Initiative strives to remove vision problems as a major roadblock to learning by providing regular vision screenings and subsequent treatment services to Minneapolis and St. Paul school children in kindergarten, first, third, fifth and sixth grades.
 The program was launched in Minneapolis Public Schools in 2008 and is expanding to St. Paul Public Schools in 2014, thanks to generous donors and the Investing in Sight, Changing Lives campaign.

 In addition to providing screening services, E.Y.E. works with families to identify and remove barriers to receiving treatment – offering interpreter services, transportation, and financial support for vision care, serving more than 27,000 students annually.

 The response has been overwhelming – from school administrators, nurses, teachers, students and families and the community.
-Our award-winning program has received the Minnesota Hospital Association Community Benefit Award for Small Hospitals and the Minneapolis Regional Chamber of Commerce Quality of Life Award.
+Our nationally recognized program has received the Minnesota Hospital Association Community Benefit Award for Small Hospitals and the Minneapolis Regional Chamber of Commerce Quality of Life Award.

 How you can help

 Volunteers are needed to perform and assist with screenings through the Minneapolis Public School district.
 All training is provided and volunteer options are flexible.
 Volunteer teams are also welcome.
 For more information, call 612-775-8964 or email email@example.com.

 Donations help the E.Y.E.
 Community Initiative provide vision screenings and follow-up care when needed.